 - ASD Screening: The American Academy of Pediatrics (AAP) recommends ASD screening at 18 and 24 months of age.
 Once a referral for Early Intervention is received, children may receive an ASD screening using the Modified Checklist for Autism in Toddlers, Revised Follow-up (MCHAT-R/F), when the screening is not previously completed by a pediatrician or family physician and/or when there is a parental concern.
-The Coordinator will score the tool, speak with families about results and make the appropriate next step.
+The Coordinator will score the tool, speak with families about the results and make the appropriate next step.

 - Diagnostic Evaluation: The Autism Diagnostic Observation Schedule, 2nd Edition (ADOS-2) is considered a “gold standard” tool for the identification of autism in children and youth.
-Children, screened at 18 and 24 months, with a score that indicates moderate to high risk are referred into Early Intervention.
-Once enrolled into Early Intervention, children are referred for further evaluation to confirm or deny an ASD diagnosis.
+Children, screened at 18 and 24 months, with a score that indicates moderate to high risk are referred to Early Intervention.
+Once enrolled in Early Intervention, children are referred for further evaluation to confirm or deny an ASD diagnosis.
 Currently, psychologists are contracted to conduct diagnostic evaluations with children before age 3.

 - Behavioral Intervention: Adaptive behavior services that support thirty years of research demonstrate the efficacy of applied behavioral methods in reducing inappropriate behavior and in increasing communication, learning, and appropriate social behavior of children with autism.
 Enrolled BCW children with a confirmed diagnosis of ASD are evaluated to assess the frequency and duration of a behavioral intervention to improve their outcomes.
-Currently, Board Certified Behavior Analyst (BCBA) are contracted to develop and implement behavioral plans.
+Currently, Board Certified Behavior Analysts (BCBA) are contracted to develop and implement behavioral plans.

 CLICK HERE To (access services/make a referral/other)